Sudip1844/WordPress-Transformer/replit.md

 4. **Google Tag Manager**: Integrated with customizer settings
 5. **JavaScript Preservation**: All original React functionality preserved
 6. **Tailwind CSS**: Complete styling included
+7. **SQLite Database**: No MySQL required for preview

 ## How to Use

-1. Run the server to access the download page
-2. Download the WordPress theme ZIP file
+### Preview (Current Setup)
+- The WordPress preview is running with your theme active
+- Visit the site to see how it looks
+- Access /wp-admin/ to customize settings

+### Download for Production
+- Download `myqrcodetool-wordpress-theme.zip`
-3. Install on any WordPress site via Appearance → Themes → Add New → Upload Theme
+- Install on any WordPress site via Appearance > Themes > Add New > Upload Theme
-4. Follow the installation guide in WORDPRESS-INTEGRATION-GUIDE.md
+- Follow the installation guide in WORDPRESS-INTEGRATION-GUIDE.md

 ## Recent Changes

+- **2024-12-15**: WordPress live preview setup
+  - Installed WordPress with SQLite database
+  - Activated myqrcodetool theme
+  - Configured PHP server for preview

 - **2024-12-12**: Initial WordPress theme conversion complete
   - Created all PHP template files
   - Organized CSS and JavaScript assets